litan/kojo-music/README.md

 kojo-music uses Alda (https://alda.io) as its music server (see music server [source code](https://github.com/litan/alda/tree/master/player)).

-Here's a screenshot of the music workbench:
+Below is a screenshot of the music workbench.
+And [here's a video](https://vimeo.com/748282140) of a tune playing in the workbench.

 ![Kojo Workbench](doc/kojo-music-workbench.png)